 Check the Program!

 This Festschrift conference, organized by Ufuk Akcigit and John Van Reenen, was initiated by Emmanuel Farhi, who passed away in July 2020.
-The opening session on June 9 will honor his memory.
 A beautiful mind and a genius economist, widely considered as the best macroeconomist of his generation, Emmanuel was also an outstanding human being who never failed to find time to listen to us and to provide advice and support.
 His great intelligence, his open-mindedness, his unbounded curiosity and his uncommon generosity, are sorely missed.

 We thank the whole team at the Farhi Innovation Lab at College de France for their dedicated involvement in this project.